Generic selectors

 River Plate

-River Plate had humble origins similar to their fierce rivals but soon moved out to the affluent area of Nunez, from where their Millonarios monicker was born, thanks to the bank balance that they enjoyed.
+River Plate had humble origins similar to their fierce rivals, but soon moved out to the affluent area of Nunez, from where their Millonarios moniker was born, thanks to the bank balance they enjoyed.

-Despite holding the title of Argentina’s most decorated club, River were relegated in 2011, their first ever relegation, only to bounce back at the first time of asking with the formidable backing of their fans.
+Despite holding the title of Argentina’s most decorated club, River was relegated in 2011, their first-ever relegation, only to bounce back at the first time of asking with the formidable backing of their fans.
 Some favourites at the Monumental include Alfredo di Stefano, Hernan Crespo and Pablo Aimar.
 Gonzalo Higuain and Ariel Ortega also wore the famous red sash.

 Independiente

-Independiente, currently under the leadership of ex-Boca man Carlos Tevez, are enjoying something of a resurgence at this stage of the season.
+Independiente, currently under the leadership of ex-Boca man Carlos Tevez, is enjoying a resurgence at this stage of the season.

 The ‘Diablos Rojos’ (Red Devils) have earned their place among the elite of Argentine football thanks to their cup exploits over the years.
 Fans of the Avellaneda club call themselves the ‘Rey de Copas’ (King of Cups), and they can back it up.
 They were the first Argentine club to lift the Copa Libertadores in 1964, and with seven victories, they are the most successful club on the continent in that competition.